prawich-th/prawich-th/README.md

 ## About Me 📠

 Hi👋, I'm Prawich Thawansakdivudhi.
-A student at the Newton Sixth Form School.
-I'm interested in performing arts and theatre, mostly lighitng design, I love it when I'm doing those jobs.
-I'm also directing 2 plays at my school, one being a Head director and one being a Technical Director.
-Currently, I'm studing to try to get in to Medical School as I'm interested in Biology of Human.
+A Health Science student at the Newton Sixth Form.
+I'm interested in Performing Arts and Sciences.
+I spent most of my time either studing biology or doing theatre.
+I'm in multiple leadership position at my school such as president of the Newton Drama Club and President of the Newton Biology Club.
+Currently is the Teaching Assistant for Biology Subject

 - 🎓 **Education** | The Newton Sixth Form School | Year 13 (M6)
 - 🇹🇭 **From** | Thailand